j10czar/GroupMessagingDemo/README.md

 ## Notes

-These sources were originally created for experimentation and have since been reorganized so that resources and source files live at the repository root.
+These sources were originally created for experimentation and have since been reorganized.